Pelardon Raw Goat Cheese - approx 60g

 Unpasteurised farmhouse goat's cheese from the Languedoc-Roussillon region

-The Plardon is a little round cheese made with raw goat milk, salt, lactic acid ferments, animal rennet.
+The Pelardon is a little round cheese made with raw goat milk, salt, lactic acid ferments, animal rennet.

 It's natural irregular rind changes from white/cream when it is young, to a bluish tint with maturation.

-It has a simple and fresh taste and smooth texture in the early stage of maturation, which develops over time amd the texture can become more crumbly.
+It has a simple and fresh taste and smooth texture in the early stage of maturation, which develops over time and the texture can become more crumbly.

-From ancient times, according to Pliny the Elder, cheeses from the Languedoc were very appreciated by the Roman elite.
-The first written record of Plardon can be traced back to Abbot Boissier in 1756.
-It's name comes from the local dialect "pbre" which means "pepper" in reference to the spicy notes that develop when it matures.
+From ancient times, according to Pliny the Elder, cheeses from the Languedoc were very much appreciated by the Roman elite.
+The first written record of Pelardon can be traced back to Abbot Boissier in 1756.
+Its name comes from the local dialect "pebre" which means "pepper" in reference to the spicy notes that develop when it matures.

 This popular cheese has had a DOP (protected designation of origin) since 2000.